 We have all felt the consequences of sleep deprivation that go far beyond fatigue and diminished performance.
 Decades of clinical research document that a good night’s rest supports nearly all systems of the body, including weight loss, fat burning, skin and overall health, especially when it comes to balancing insulin levels that can negatively affect your ability to lose weight and melt belly fat.
 Lack of sleep does more than just make you feel cranky and increase your cravings for all the wrong foods.
 It also increases blood pressure and cardiovascular health.

 Scientists attribute sleep-related difficulties to the unprecedented levels of stress and our constant use of cell phones, mobile pads, and computer screens that decrease the body’s melatonin production.
-When you combine this with aging, it becomes a sleep disaster that’s made worse by use of over-the-counter medications that exacerbate these conditions, are addicting and make your body resist weight loss.
+When you combine this with aging, it becomes a sleep disaster that’s made worse by the use of over-the-counter medications that exacerbate these conditions, are addicting and make your body resist weight loss.